eslint/eslint/docs/developer-guide/nodejs-api.md

 This method copies the given results and removes warnings.
 The returned value contains only errors.

-This is not instance method.
+This is a static method.

 #### Parameters